Healthy well-timed snacks help in balancing out an uneven diet and keep hungry toddlers from driving you crazy.

 They eat what they are served and ask what they know is in the cabinet.
 If you make the right decisions at this stage, you are likely to have it smooth later on.

 5 Healthy Snacking Ideas and Tips For Your Children

 Healthy snacking ideas for your child involves stocking up on healthy foods.
 Choose foods that are highly nutritious and strive to avoid processed and pre-packaged treats.

-Processed foods usually lots of sugar, fat and salt.
-Once your child gets hooked on these snacks, you will have a hard time weaning him or her off these foods.
+Processed foods usually lots of sugar, fat, and salt.
+Once your child gets hooked on these snacks, you will have a hard time weaning him or her of these foods.

 Nutritious snacks may mean more work but the rewards are worth the effort.
 You can consider making finger-friendly, bite-sized snacks to allow the child to feed on his own.
 Ideal snacks can be:

 - Whole-grain crackers or mini-muffins